 For example, people with contamination obsessions can decrease the mental distress they experience by washing their hands over and over again until their skin becomes wrinkly or coarse; people with obsessive fears of intruders may check and recheck door locks repeatedly; and people who experience involuntary blasphemous thoughts might find relief from their distress by counting backwards from 100 to 10 each time that have one of these thoughts.
 In some cases, individuals carry out strict rituals according to rules they have developed in an idiosyncratic way without being able to explain why they are doing what they are doing.
 Compulsions can either be overt, when they are manifest and observable by others (e.g., washing, checking), or covert, when they are unobservable mental actions (e.g., silently counting or repeatedly saying words, phrases or prayers in one’s mind).

 Typical compulsions include:

-There are other behaviors that are often typical of people affected by OCD which cannot truly be defined compulsions, but that are included in the general category of ‘safety-seeking behaviors’ (a term used in the cognitive behavioral therapy literature to refer to any actions that aim to prevent feared catastrophes and reduce harm; Salkovskis, 1985) and can cause significant distress, are time-consuming and tend to reinforce and maintain the disorder.
+There are other behaviors that are often typical of people affected by Obsessive Compulsive Disorder which cannot truly be defined compulsions, but that are included in the general category of ‘safety-seeking behaviors’ (a term used in the cognitive behavioral therapy literature to refer to any actions that aim to prevent feared catastrophes and reduce harm; Salkovskis, 1985) and can cause significant distress, are time-consuming and tend to reinforce and maintain the disorder.